berndbohmeier/delve/README.md

 ## Contribute
 Contributions and suggestions are welcome.
 Feel free to open an issue with suggestions and we can talk about new features and potential pull requests, or email me at bohmeier[at].mpiib-berlin.mpg[dot]de

+## Acknowledgements
+This work was funded by the Bill and Melinda Gates Foundation (INV-003660, INV-048316).